I have in-depth experience filing my corporate and personal taxes with TurboTax for over 20 years. So I'll show you what version you need.

 TurboTax Deluxe can be downloaded for either PC or Mac computers.
 Select your preference when purchasing.

 The Premier is the same as the Deluxe but also handles investments and rental property.
 This is the one I use every year since I trade stocks.

 I also like the fact that TurboTax Premier can log into my brokerage account and capture all the Form 1099 data, including stock purchases and sales.
 It saves the time I would otherwise be spending typing in all my trades.

 TurboTax Premier can be downloaded for either PC or Mac computers.
 Select your preference when purchasing.

 Compare TurboTax for Business

-Home & Business
+TurboTax Home & Business

-The Home & Business version is what you need if you are self-employed.
-This version also does taxes for single-owner LLCs, and it includes State Tax preparation.
+The "Home & Business" version is what you need if you are self-employed.
+This version also does taxes for single-owner LLCs and includes State Tax preparation.

-However, if you have an LLC with more than one person, or if you have a Corporation, then you need TurboTax Business Federal shown below.
+However, if you have an LLC with more than one person or a Corporation, then you need "Business Federal," shown below.